chandninigam/website/content/Home.md

-My name is Chandni Nigam, born and brought up in Lucknow.
-I have done my Bachelors in Computer Science Engineering from BBD: NITM.
-I’m passionate about web development and I work with different technologies including HTML, CSS/SCSS, Javascript/Typescript, React/React Native/Next.
-I currently work at <a href="https://jaxl.com/" >Jaxl Innovation Private Limited</a>.
+My name is Chandni Nigam, I am born and brought up in Lucknow, Uttar Pradesh.
+I have done bachelors in Computer Science Engineering from BBD: NITM.
+I am passionate about frontend engineering (web and mobile) and I work with different technologies including HTML, CSS/SCSS, Javascript/Typescript, React/React Native/Next.
+I have worked at Jaxl Innovation Private Limited in the past.

 In my free time, I like to read books, currently I'm reading Atomic Habits.
 I also like cooking.